factorial-io/factorial-frontend-stack/README.md

 ---|---
-build | Compile and bundle all CSS and JS files. build:css | Compile and bundle all CSS files. test | Run all tests. test:css | Run CSS conformance tests.
+build | Compile and bundle all CSS and JS files. build:css | Compile and bundle all CSS files. build:js | Compile and bundle all JS files. test | Run all tests. test:lint-css | Lint all CSS files. test:lint-js | Lint all JS files.